 Dress a Baby in a Sling

 Finally, physiological baby carriers will be thicker because of their padding but more airy and less enveloping than a wrap.
-In terms of coats, there are baby carrier jackets covering the wearer and the worn, or baby carrier capes covering only the child and sometimes adapting to baby carriers.
+In terms of coats, baby carrier jackets cover the wearer and the worn, or baby carrier capes cover only the child and sometimes adapt to baby carriers.

 Dressing a Baby in a Backpack Hiking Baby Carrier